A conversation with Artcore’s 5th Annual Juried Exhibit Winner. The exhibit was curated by Allison Agsten and jillith moniz

 Zhang: Yeah.
 And sometimes they’re related to each other.

 Reddy: Yes, and they naturally are.
-Our rational mind should always be in dialog with the irrational mind.
+Our rational mind should always be in dialogue with the irrational mind.
 That’s when we are most productive and creative, when those two things work together.

 Zhang: Um-hm.
 There are some people who look at my work and ask me if I have a science background, because of the very precise dots.